What this article covers:

 Create a project in Jira for your incoming Zendesk tickets.
 An example workflow shown below has an open status which is used for all incoming or backlogged tickets, an in progress status for engineers to let their team know the issue is being worked on, and lastly a done status.

 Step 2.
-Set up your sync
+Set up your flow

 The first step is to select what you want to sync.
 Here, choose Zendesk and the group you want to sync to Jira.
 To the right, select Jira and the project you would like to sync to.

 Step 3.
-Set up filters
+Set up rules

 Next up, we want to be able to control which tickets are being sent to Jira.
 To do that, head over to the “Filter tasks” tab.
 We only want to sync tickets that have the “Engineering” tag.